giantswarm/docs/src/content/ui-api/kubectl-gs/get-nodepools.md

 kubectl gs get nodepool ab12c --output yaml
 ```

-When applied without a node pool ID argument, the output will be a list of resources.
+When applied without a node pool name argument, the output will be a list of resources.
 Example:

 ```nohighlight
 $ kubectl gs get nodepools --output yaml